-Is your WordPress site compliant?
-Do you know if you are breaking any rules or regulations, or contravening the Terms of Service (TOS) of any companies whose services or products you are selling or endorsing?
+Is your WordPress site legal?
+Do you know if you are breaking any rules or regulations, or breaching the Terms of Service (TOS) of any third-party companies whose services or products you sell or promote?

-New laws introduced in 2014 regulating how businesses promote advertising on their sites state that if you promote anything on your site for commercial gain, you need to follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection departments, such as the US-based Better Business Bureau (BBB).
-Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.
+Recent laws introduced in 2014 regulating how businesses promote advertising on their websites state that if you plan to promote anything on your site for profit, you need to follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory departments, such as the US-based Better Business Bureau, also called the BBB.
+Search online “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.

-- Any form of advertising, like text link advertising, Google Adsense, etc.
+- Any form of advertising, like contextual advertising

 - Retarget Marketing